random-forests/tutorials/README.md

-# Notebooks for use with videos and at developer events
+# Assorted TensorFlow tutorials

+Disclaimer: This is a personal repo and not an official Google product.

 License Apache 2.0